Master of Science (Food Science and Technology)

 |Intake||February or July|

-This master level course extends the learning of the graduate diploma to incorporate an independent research project under the guidance of one of our experienced supervisors.
-To ensure you’re ready to undertake this project, you’ll be introduced to a variety of health research methods and learn to measure, interpret and describe the data effectively.
+This course extends the learning of the Graduate Diploma to incorporate an independent research project under the guidance of one of our experienced supervisors.
+To ensure you are ready to undertake this project you will be introduced to a variety of health research methods and learn to measure, interpret and describe the data effectively.

 Please refer to the following statements before applying for this course